-What are some potential implications of them joining the oneworld transatlantic joint venture?
+What are some potential implications of Aer Lingus joining the oneworld transatlantic joint venture?

-- Dublin is known for having amazing business class fares on oneworld if you’re willing to connect, so you can expect those would no longer be there if Aer Lingus were part of this agreement, since Aer Lingus has pricing power with their nonstop network
+- Dublin is known for having amazing business class fares on oneworld if you’re willing to connect, so you can expect those to increase, since Aer Lingus has pricing power with its nonstop network

-- Currently redeeming British Airways Avios on Aer Lingus is an excellent deal, as they don’t charge the full fuel surcharges; you can expect that would change
+- Currently redeeming British Airways Avios on Aer Lingus is an excellent deal, as the airline doesn’t charge the full fuel surcharges; you can expect this will likely change

 - Eliminating a competitor in the market leads to higher fares, as there’s less need to compete, and this even has the potential to push more airlines that aren’t part of one of the big global joint ventures out of markets

-- Aer Lingus would likely cut some of the partnerships they currently have, like the ones that they have with JetBlue and United, for example
+- Aer Lingus may cut some of the partnerships it currently has, like the one with United, for example

-Would you like to see Aer Lingus join the oneworld transatlantic joint venture?
+What do you make of Aer Lingus joining the oneworld transatlantic joint venture?